syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/filtering/excel-like-filter.md

 # Excel Like Filter in Gantt control

-You can enable Excel like filter by defining.
-[`filterSettings.type`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_FilterSettings) as `Excel`.The excel menu contains an option such as Sorting, Clear filter, Sub menu for advanced filtering.
+You can enable Excel like filter by defining [`filterSettings.type`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_FilterSettings) as `Excel`.
+The excel menu contains an option such as Sorting, Clear filter, Sub menu for advanced filtering.

 {% if page.publishingplatform == "aspnet-core" %}